Junio 2016: 7, 8, 9 y 10 para coincidencias.

 drinking water (water for drinking)

-(a lamp for reading)
+a reading lamp (a lamp for reading)

-(a cap for swimming)
+a swimming cap (a cap for swimming)

 It's no use crying over spilt milk.It would be worth giving it a try.There's no point in arguing.